greetingsfellowhumans/weighted_random/guides/weighted_random.md

     iex> Stream.repeatedly(fn -> rand(range, weights, index: false) end) |> Enum.take(10)
     [8, 1, 1, 5, 8, 6, 7, 7, 1, 10]
-    iex> # Did you catch that ease_in_sine curve!? iex> By default, radius uses a linear curve, but you can change it.
-See Weight typespec for details.
+    iex> # Did you catch that ease_in_sine curve!? iex> By default, radius uses a linear curve, but you can change it. iex> See Weight typespec for details.